Practice in BC Online Seminar

 Access the online seminar

-The online seminar is one of the six qualifying requirements that must be completed before professional registration or license can be granted.
+The online seminar is one of the six qualifying requirements that must be completed before professional registration can be granted.

 The other qualifying requirements are:

 - The Professional Practice Examination

 Successful completion of this online seminar is mandatory for all new applicants to Engineers and Geoscientists British Columbia as per Bylaw 11(e) (6).